gweidart/localtunnel/README.md

   - Import the library directly into your Python project and manage tunnels programmatically.

 - **Extensive Logging**:
-  - Fully customizable logging via [Loguru](https://loguru.readthedocs.io/).
+  - Pretty printed logging with rich tracebacks.

 ---